-MPC5200 is using the PCI clock as the internal reference clock.
-As a result all clock counts are with respect to the PCI clock.
-All transitions are synchronized to the rising edge of the PCI clock.
+MPC5200 has changed the internal reference clock for wait states and transaction state changes from the internal IPBI clock to the PCI clock.
+As a result all clock counts are with respect to the PCI clock and not the IPBI clock.
+This was mandated by the fact that the LPC now supports IPBI:PCI clock ratios of 2:1 and 4:1.
+All transitions have also been synchronized to the rising edge of the PCI clock.

-The Local Plus has a BestComm hook.
+The Local Plus has now a BestComm hook.
 Therefore Local Plus can directly transfer in a DMA fashion data from the target to BestComm's FIFOs, thus increasing performance.
-The BestComm interface is a Half Duplex only designed on a 512 deep FIFO.
+The BestCOMM interface is a Half Duplex only designed on a 512 deep FIFO.
 Alarm and granularity level can be set via SW and any \overline{CS} can be supported by the internal DMA engine.
-See <st-blue>Chapter 5, <st-blue><st-italic>BestComm Interface to the Local Plus Bus, for more details.
+See <Blue>Chapter 5, <Blue Italic>BestComm Interface to the Local Plus Bus, for more details.